mathjax/MathJax-docs/input/tex/index.rst

 type="math/tex">`` tags, for example.

-The TeX input processor handles conversion of your mathematical notation into MathJax's internal format (which is essentially MathML), and so acts as a TeX to MathML converter.
+The TeX input processor handles conversion of your mathematical notation into MathJax's internal format, which is essentially MathML, and so acts as a TeX to MathML converter.
 The TeX input processor can also be customized through the use of extensions that define additional functionality (see the :ref:`tex-extensions` section).